What We Call Things

 Metallics contain pigments and small mica flakes that create a sparkling effect on the paint surface making it look like metal.

-Zenishifts are Turboshifts that shift differently over different base colors.
+Lastly, there are Zenishifts.
+These paints are Turboshifts that shift differently over different base colors.
 They appear almost as if they were two metallics in one bottle, with one color or the other dominating depending on what color base they are sitting over.
-In the bottle they look like one of the colors that they flip between.
+In the bottle, they look like one of the colors that they flip between.